SPECTR

 How It Works

-Three operations.
-One invariant.
+Three steps.
+One promise.

 1